blopa/Magento-Chatbot/README.md

 	- Send message to all customers
 	- Force exit customer from support mode
 	- Block a customer for using support mode
+	- Store messages on database before sending to make sure it will be sent eventually
 	- Save support history

 ## License